wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 3 And a part thereof moved towards Plattsburgh, on lake Champlain ; and was commanded by a brave man, whose name was Macomb, and Wilkinson, the chief captain, followed after them.

-4 But the other part of the host, commanded by Jacob, whose sur-name was Brown went to Sackett's Harbor; and from thence against the strong hold of Niagara.
+4 But the other part of the host, commanded by Jacob, whose sur-name was Brown went to Sackett's Harbor ; and from thence against the strong hold of Niagara.

 [210]